 Arriving in Rome

-The helpful staff at Rome Airport are on hand and will greet you when you land to assist with your travel needs.
+The welcoming staff at Rome Airport will greet you when you land to help with your travel needs.
 Once you collect your bags from the arrivals area, there are multiple transport options available to get you on your way.

 Getting into Rome from Rome Airport